cloudfoundry-community-attic/LEGACY-bosh-getting-started/troubleshooting/recreate-microbosh-config.md

-# How to recreate microbosh config
+# How to recreate chefbosh config

 If you move to a new machine, if `~/.chefbosh` is accidentally deleted, or if you need to update any BOSH configuration (change your AWS credentials) then this is the troubleshooting guide for you.